President Sharon Pierce

 Chief Human Resources Officer Dianna Cusick

-As Chief Human Resources Officer, Dianna Cusick is responsible for developing and executing human resources strategies at Minneapolis Community and Technical College.
+As Chief Human Resources Officer, Dianna Cusick is responsible for developing and executing human resources strategies at Minneapolis College.
 Her leadership has paved the way for high integrity and innovation in talent management, employee engagement, change management, organizational development, performance management and labor relations.

 Chief Diversity Officer Jay Williams

-Under Dr. Jay Williams’ leadership, Minneapolis Community and Technical College’s Equity and Inclusion Division is transforming the institution’s approach to equity work.
+Under Dr. Jay Williams’ leadership, Minneapolis College’s Equity and Inclusion Division is transforming the institution’s approach to equity work.
 Dr. Jay (typically seen sporting a black hat) is guiding the College’s efforts to embed equity consciousness into its practices, procedures, policies and planning.
-His cultural fluency training programs and Sociology plus Anthropology courses provide a valuable pipeline into insights from students and employees that inform this work.
+His cultural fluency training programs and Sociology and Anthropology courses provide a valuable pipeline into insights from students and employees that inform this work.